Home maintenance goes beyond dusting, sweeping, and vacuuming. If you want to properly take care of your property, you need to step it up.

 How often do you replace the air filters in your air conditioner and heating system?
 Did you know that replacing the air filters extends the longevity of your appliances and enhances their efficiency?

 Air filters catch dirt and debris to provide you with comfortable indoor air.
 If left uncleaned, the filters will become clogged, forcing the HVAC unit to work harder and run longer.
 That’s why it’s important to replace the air filters every ninety days.
 Be sure to buy filters that are the right size and type.
-If you’re unsure, you should ask your property management company to contact a professional HVAC technician.
+If you’re unsure, you should ask your single-family property management company to contact a professional HVAC technician.

 #8 Clean your dryer vent

 The National Fire Protection Association (NFPA) reports that approximately 2,900 house fires are caused by clothes dryers each year.
 One of the common causes of clothes dryer fires is dryer lint.

 To avoid disaster, don’t forget to clean your dryer vent every six months.
 If your ductwork isn’t complicated, you can clean out the lint using a vacuum.
 Be sure to check the opening of the duct outside the home, and seal it so that small animals can’t crawl inside.